EasterCompany/RDFS/README.md

 ## Introduction to Overlord

-Overlord is a Full Stack Framework for developing JavaScript & Python based Web & Mobile applications natively on Android or iOS devices while also being able to deploy the same application to the web for a great Desktop experience, you can [Watch a short introductory video here.](https://www.easter.company/overlord/introduction)
+Overlord is a Full Stack Framework for developing Python & TypeScript based multi-platform applications natively on Android or iOS devices while also being able to deploy the same application to the Web for a great Desktop experience, you can [Watch a short introductory video here.](https://www.easter.company/overlord/introduction)

 ### Install Overlord